ampproject/amp.dev/content/docs/tutorials/create/prepare_for_discovery.md

 ---
-$title: Prepare Your Page for Discovery and Distribution
+$title: Prepare your page for discovery and distribution
 $order: 4
 ---